 Easter is many things for many people.
 But did you ever think that it was also a way to shore up your own preparations and also a good way to get your children involved?
-Here are 3 reasons why you should join a survival group.

 Think about it for a minute.
 Easter is the one holiday out of the year where you spend your time trying to find THE BEST hiding places for those brightly colored eggs.
 I don't know about you but I have seen some very creative hiding places.
 Survival is all about being prepared and being creative, just like the ones below.